Home

 Freshwater Ecology Lab

-Her current research focuses on how leaf litter decomposition is influenced by terrestrial factors like land use, herbivory, nutrient deposition, and plant sex.
-She has also studied how leaf litter and salmon carcass inputs interact, what drives global patterns of leaf litter decomposition, how streams have developed since the eruption of Mt St Helens, and how endophyte infections can alter phytochemistry and leaf litter dynamics.
-Other topics she is interested in include: ecological genetics, sustainable practices, sci-art linkages, and science outreach.
+Dr. LeRoy’s current research focuses on how leaf litter decomposition is influenced by terrestrial factors like land use, herbivory, nutrient deposition, and plant sex.
+She has also studied how leaf litter and salmon carcass inputs interact, what drives global patterns of leaf litter decomposition, how streams have developed since the eruption of Mount St Helens, and how endophyte infections can alter phytochemistry and leaf litter dynamics.
+Other topics she is interested in include: ecological genetics, sustainable practices, science-art linkages, and science outreach.

 Wundergrad Blog site!